mihai-vlc/bree-dashboard/README.md

 BREE_DASHBOARD_PASSWORD=12345
 ```

 They environment is loaded via the `dotenv` package.

+Use `0.0.0.0` as the port if you want to expose the service to other systems.

 ## Define the jobs